george-hawkins/mjx-donkey-car/README.md

 Up until now, Raspberry Pi has used USB 2.0 and 2-lane MIPI.
 The first affects its ability to get the most out of hardware like the [Google Coral USB accelerator](https://coral.ai/products/accelerator) for ML inferencing and the second limits its ability to use the high-quality but competitively priced cameras that have become common for digital FPV like the [DJI O3 camera module](https://www.getfpv.com/fpv/cameras/dji-o3-air-unit-camera-module.html).

+See link elsewhere to self-driving car on a shoestring video that uses a Coral.

 The [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/) addresses both these issues.
 Unfortunately, it's currently almost impossible to buy.

 There are almost no similarly spec'd (USB-3 / 4-lane MIPI / 8GB memory) SBCs out there at a similar price point.